Chaithra-S-Nayak/CottonStyle/README.md

 ## Running the Application

 Make sure both the frontend and backend are running.
 The backend should be running on `http://localhost:8000` and the frontend should be accessible at `http://localhost:3000`.

+###  Note Before Running the Application

+Before running the application, make sure to:

+- **Uncomment** any lines with `http://localhost` in your project.
+- **Comment out** any lines related to deployment URLs on Vercel.

+This applies to all relevant configuration files.